NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 still too shallow, but that is a known issue with weak illumination, and something to to be addressed at a future time.

+Another paramter which can strongly affect the behavior close to shadows is ``--blending-dist``.
+It should be set to 5 or so.
+A smaller value may resolve the terrain better but may result in seams.

 One may need to then use the ``sfs_blend`` tool (:numref:`sfs_blend`) to further tune the areas in permanent shadow after doing SfS.